DLR-HR/fsar_applyluts/README.md

 ### Running the tool

-The mapping between slantrange and geographic UTM grids is accomplished with the `applyLUT` script.
+The mapping between slant-range and geographic UTM grids is implemented in the `applyLUT` script.
 The command line flag `--help` gives an overview of the interface:

 ```shell
 applyLUT --help